 If you want to dazzle the bank with your impeccable savings and great money management skills, then you need to plan in advance for your meeting.
 Lenders are looking for reassurance that you will have no problem in making the payments on your house.
 If you can prove two completed trading years with tax documents, you’re going to have an easier time of it.

-Affordability can be based in different ways depending on how you have set your business up – but profitability is key!
+Affordability can be proven in different ways depending on how you have set your business up – but profitability is key!

 Lenders want to make sure that the numbers are going to work.
 You also might need to prove your tax payments – so plan in advance and get as organised as you can.